 Campus Heights / University of Nevada Reno has a 12.5% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 71.0% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-One of the unique characteristics of the Campus Heights / University of Nevada Reno neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.2% of the neighborhoods in America.
+The Campus Heights / University of Nevada Reno neighborhood stands out for having an average per capita income lower than 97.2% of the neighborhoods in the United States.
 In a nation where 1 out of every 4 children lives in poverty, the Campus Heights / University of Nevada Reno neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, an extraordinary 73.4% of the residents of the Campus Heights / University of Nevada Reno neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.